oracle-livelabs/spatial-graph/spatial-studio/slr-visualize/slr-visualize.md

    ![Image alt text](images/vis-10.png)

 3. At the top of the Layer Settings dialog, click on **back arrow** to return to the Layers List.
+Please take note of this step as you will navigate using this back arrow many time in this workshop.

    ![Image alt text](images/vis-11.png)